-Ms. Mullally attended The University of Georgia School of Law, where she graduated first in her class and served on the Georgia Law Review.
+Ms. Mullally attended the University of Georgia School of Law, where she graduated first in her class and served on the Georgia Law Review.
 After graduating from law school, she served as a law clerk for Judge J.L.
-Edmondson on the U.S. Court of Appeals for the 11th Circuit (1998-1999)and for Judge William C. Bryson on the U.S. Court of Appeals for the Federal Circuit (1999-2000).
-Ms. Mullally received her BS in chemistry, with highest honors, from the Georgia Institute of Technology, where she conducted research in polymer chemistry and industrial chemicals, and also worked in industry researching protein adhesion on nonwoven (polymeric) fabrics.
+Edmondson on the U.S. Court of Appeals for the Eleventh Circuit and then for Judge William C. Bryson on the U.S. Court of Appeals for the Federal Circuit.
+Ms. Mullally received her BS in Chemistry, with highest honors, from the Georgia Institute of Technology, where she conducted research in polymer chemistry and industrial chemicals, and also worked in industry researching protein adhesion on nonwoven (polymeric) fabrics.

 Atlanta Intellectual Property Inn of Court, Founding Member, Master, Past Pupilage Group Chair

 Federal Bar Association